 As indicated above, the EU has adopted secondary legislation to implement the provisions of the Aarhus Convention on access to environmental information with respect to EU institutions and bodies and with respect to Member States.

+Article 42 of the Charter of Fundamental Rights of the European Union (Charter) provides for a right of access to documents of the EU institutions.
+According to Article 52(1), any restriction of this right must follow very strict criteria.

 Access to information held by EU institutions and bodies: